 It was on day two of the course that everything changed for me.
 A life changer, being the start of a career change and the start of whole new way of life and living.

 But what happened?

-Then later that day, she demonstrated to us a bit of Traditional Thai dance, explaining that the graceful movements of her hands along her body were in actual fact depicting the Thai energy lines (Thai Ten Sen).
-And at that moment… a lot came together for me.
+Then, later that day, she demonstrated a bit of Traditional Thai dance to us, explaining that the graceful movements of her hands along her body were in actual fact depicting the Thai Sen Energy lines (Thai Ten Sen).
+And at that moment … a lot came together for me.

 And there I was, in Chiang Mai, in a classroom taking a course I didn’t really want to take, getting the proof through Dot Po, in front of my eyes, how knowledge was transferred in ancient times.
 And it was done fabulously, beautifully, because Dot had been a Thai dancer and teacher for many years before she finally got into teaching Thai Massage.
 I was hooked.